 NOTE: Any grant aid above includes grant or scholarship aid awarded from the federal government, state/local government, or the institution.
-Federal grants includes Pell grants and other federal grants.
-Any loans includes federal loans and other loans awarded to students.
-For details on how students are counted for financial aid reporting, see Cohort Determination in the Methodological Notes.
+Federal grants include Federal Pell grants and other federal grants.
+Any loans include federal loans and other loans awarded to students.
+Average amounts of aid were calculated by dividing the total aid awarded by the unduplicated count of recipients at each institution.
 N is the number of institutions in the comparison group.

-SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Winter 2019-20, Student Financial Aid component.
+SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Winter 2021-22, Student Financial Aid survey component.

-Figure 11.
-Retention rates of first-time bachelor's degree seeking students, by attendance status: Fall 2018 cohort
+Figure 12.
+Retention rates of first-time bachelor's degree-seeking students, by attendance status: Fall 2020 cohort

 NOTE: Retention rates are measured from the fall of first enrollment to the following fall.
-Academic reporting institutions report retention data for the Fall 2018 cohort of students who are still enrolled as of the institution's official fall reporting date or as of October 15, 2019.
-Program reporters determine the cohort with enrollment any time between August 1 - October 31, 2018 and retention based on August 1, 2019.
+Academic reporting institutions report retention data for the Fall 2020 cohort of students who are still enrolled as of the institution's official fall reporting date or as of October 15, 2021.
+Program reporters determine the cohort with enrollment any time between August 1 - October 31, 2020 and retention based on August 1, 2021.
 Four-year institutions report retention rates for students seeking a bachelor's degree.
 For more details, see the Methodological Notes.
 N is the number of institutions in the comparison group.
-SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Spring 2020, Fall Enrollment component.
+SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Spring 2022, Fall Enrollment survey component.